-Our income tax benefit, which includes federal, state and foreign income taxes and discrete items, was \$41.0 million, or an effective tax rate of (81.9%) for 2022.
-During 2021, the income tax expense was \$0.2 million, or an effective tax rate of (4.0%).
+During 2023, our income tax expense, which includes federal, state and foreign income taxes and discrete items, was \$6.8 million, or an effective tax rate of 15.2%.
+The 2023 tax expense included a discrete tax benefit of \$2.7 million primarily comprised of valuation allowance adjustments.
+Absent these discrete tax benefits, our effective tax rate for 2023 was 21.3%, primarily due to taxes on federal, state, and foreign income.

+During 2022, our income tax benefit was \$41.0 million, or an effective tax rate of (81.9)%.
 The 2022 tax benefit of \$41.0 million included a discrete tax benefit of \$49.8 million primarily comprised of a valuation allowance release.
 Absent these discrete tax benefits, our effective tax rate for 2022 was 17.6%, primarily due to taxes on federal, state, and foreign income.